Bosnia and Herzegovina in the Eurovision Song Contest 2004: Voting

 Below is a breakdown of points awarded to Bosnia and Herzegovina and awarded by Bosnia and Herzegovina in the semi-final and grand final of the contest.
 The nation awarded its 12 points to Serbia and Montenegro in the semi-final and the final of the contest.

+While most of Europe implemented televoting already in 1998, this was the first year Bosnia and Herzegovina managed to implement televoting as well.
+Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 156,482 televotes were cast in Bosnia and Herzegovina during the two shows: 61,420 votes during the semi-final and 95,062 votes during the final.